The Underlying Cause of Chronic Disease

 Part II: What Causes Inflammation?

+Today we will discuss what causes inflammation from a functional medicine perspective.
 In Part I we reviewed some basic concepts about inflammation and what it is.
 When in balance, inflammation is a good thing that helps to heal us and maintain our systems integrity.
 When out of balance; disease, poor healing, poor health and even cancer can result.
 The natural questions that now come to my mind are: What causes inflammation? and How can I prevent it?
-The last part of this will be dealt with in Part III.
-Today we will discuss what causes inflammation.
+The last part of this will be dealt with in Part III, where we discuss functional medicine treatments for inflammation.

 A variety of things can cause inflammation ranging from infections to injuries.
-We will discuss five major categories that can cause inflammation and consequently immune system dysregulation.
+We will discuss five major causes of inflammation and consequently immune system dysregulation.
 This list is not exhaustive but will provide you a basic understanding of inflammation causes.

-Most of us are familiar with this one from life experience.
+Most of us are familiar with physical trauma from life experience.
 You twist an ankle or fall and hit your thigh and get the classic signs of inflammation we have recognized since Dr. Virchow’s time in the early 1800’s.
-These signs of inflammation are redness, heat, fever, swelling and loss of function.
+These signs of inflammation that comes from trauma are redness, heat, fever, swelling and loss of function.
 Trauma best characterizes all of these signs yet any cause of inflammation can cause any one or all of the above.

 After the initial trauma, the contents of the damaged cells are released as well as chemical mediators (the cytokines from Part I) that recruit your immune system to act.
 Cell eating cells (i.e.- macrophages) first come in to recycle the dead and damaged tissue.
 New progenitor cells (cells that makes new similar cells) follow the cell signals and come to the local area and lay down new structures for the healing tissues to attach to.
 Finally, balance is again achieved in the local tissues and the system goes back to business as usual.